 Recreation at Navajo Reservoir is managed by the states of Colorado and New Mexico through recreation leases with Reclamation.
 The Colorado portion of the reservoir, or Navajo State Park, is managed by Colorado Parks and Wildlife (CPW).
 The New Mexico portion of the reservoir, or Navajo Lake State Park, is managed by the New Mexico State Parks Division (New Mexico State Parks).
-New Mexico State Parks returned a large portion of the lands around Navajo Reservoir to Reclamation for management after a new statewide recreation lease agreement was signed.
-New Mexico State Parks wants to reduce its footprint and responsibility to the developed areas and nearby heavily visited primitive areas due to reduced resources.
+New Mexico State Parks returned a large portion of the lands around Navajo Reservoir to Reclamation for management after a new statewide recreation lease agreement was signed in 2018.
 It will, however, continue boating patrols for enforcement of boating laws outside its formal boundary.
+Visitation for Navajo Reservoir was reported to be 402,310 on the Colorado side during 2021 and 600,585 on the New Mexico side.